 - Record of Employment (ROE) which is provided by your payroll centre

-- Personal Identification such as a drivers licence, birth certificate, passport
+- Personal identification such as a driver’s license, birth certificate, passport

 - Your complete bank information

 - The expected or actual date of birth of your child, if you are claiming pregnancy benefits

 - To claim parental leave benefits, you will need your newborn’s date of birth, or date of placement in the case of an adoption.
 For the latter, you will also need

 to provide the name and full address of the agency handling the adoption.